hongming-github/ISY5002-Group2/IS Project/README.md

 1. **Tumor Classification**
    - Upload an MRI image and classify whether a tumor is present.
-   - Implemented with a CNN (currently dummy random output).
+   - Implemented with a CNN.

 2. **Predictive Image Generation**
    - Upload a pre-op MRI and the first post-op MRI to generate a predicted second post-op MRI.
-   - Implemented with a Pix2Pix cGAN (currently dummy image placeholder).
+   - Implemented with a Pix2Pix cGAN.

 The architecture integrates:
 - **FastAPI (backend)** – provides APIs for classification and image generation.